fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 This way of testing the API, by making HTTP requests and inspecting the database with Mongoose, is by no means the only nor the best way of conducting API-level integration tests for server applications.
 There is no universal best way of writing tests, as it all depends on the application being tested and available resources.

-You can find the code for our current application in its entirety in the <i>part4-6</i> branch of [this Github repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-6).
+You can find the code for our current application in its entirety in the <i>part4-6</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-6).

 </div>